kailash-manasarovar/statement/docs/timeline/2024/may.md

 - This is not like me, at all.
 - At the time, I put it down to a *one off* scenario and think nothing more of it.
 - In September, when I join Chess.com, I find out that the cognitive left-brain skills required to be a good chess player are all but disappeared due to constant poisoning and drugging over three years while I lived at my spy-cam porn-networked apartment in Carrer Furs, Dénia, Alicante, Spain.
-- My spatial awareness and some cognitive skills have also been completely obliterated by the porn-gangs constant drugging and poisoning.
+- My spatial awareness and some cognitive skills have also been completely obliterated by the porn-gang's constant drugging and poisoning.

 ### Eye troubles